Telecominfraproject/wlan-cloud-ucentralgw/README.md

   +-- uploads
   +-- ucentral.properties
 ```
+### Certificates
+Love'em of hate'em, we gotta use'em.
+So we tried to make this as easy as possible for you.

 #### The `certs` directory
 For all deployments, you will need the following certs directory, populated with the proper files.